portlandcodeschool/jsi/_posts/00-01-03-modules.md

 <aside>
-**Isn't this just complicating things more?**
+<h4>Isn't this just complicating things more?</h4>

 At this point, it may feel forced to be splitting up our code into two files.
 We're trying to develop some good habits early, though.
 Soon you'll be writing hundreds (and even thousands) of lines of code.
 Learning when and how to modularize your code base is an extremely important skill to develop.

 This is where programming becomes more of an art than a science.
 There's no formula or recipe to follow to know how to break up large code bases.
 There are common patterns that people follow, and we'll discuss those, but many projects do things differently.
 Practice and observation will improve your ability to figure out good places to modularize.
 </aside>